 Baseline outcome measures were collected on 98% of participants receiving their initial plan in 2016-17.
-Fewer than one half of adult participants choose who supports them and around two thirds want more choice and control in their life.
+Fewer than one half of adult participants choose who supports them and about 70% want more choice and control in their life.
 Around 80% are happy with their home and feel safe or very safe there.
-Only one quarter had a paid job, and about one third were actively involved in a community group in the past year.
+Only 20% had a paid job, and about one third were actively involved in a community group in the past year.

-For family/carers of children aged 0 to 14, fewer than one half have a paid job and only 40% to 50% say they are able to work as much as they want.
+For family/carers of children aged 0 to 14, about 40% have a paid job and about half say they are able to work as much as they want.
 Fewer than one half say they are able to see family and friends as much as they want.